trendmicro/gop/README.md

 * Track request duration (and output in request-status)

 * Don't allow graceful restart within N secs of process start (and/or if there is already a graceful runnning in another proc)

+* change GOP handler to take two args - gop.Request and gop.Response (as per http), which embed the http versions and override as needed (e.g. setting status code).
+Once we've overridden to see status codes, add in commented-out statsd reporting on status codes.

+* add stdout-logging override for development

+* add 'sent statsd op X' debug logging for development